Arthritis

 Treatments we offer

 Acute and Chronic pain management is a subspecialty beyond the use of pain medications.
 We believe in a multimodal approach which includes different groups of medications, physical therapy, nerve block and other minimally invasive bedside procedures.
-Treatment options vary depending on the type and location of arthritis and can include physical therapy, lifestyle changes (including exercise and weight control), epidural steroid injections, nerve branch blocks, and medications.
+Treatment options vary depending on the type and location of arthritis and can include physical therapy, lifestyle changes (including exercise and weight control), nerve branch blocks, peripheral nerve stimulators, and medications.
 Injectable medications can help reduce inflammation in the joint which decreases pain, or help the patient manage their pain daily with an oral medication.
 In arthritis the joints become stiff and the range of movement can be limited.
 Physical therapy has been shown to significantly improve function, decrease pain, and delay need for surgical intervention in advanced cases.

 Kansas Pain Management offers steroid joint injections to combat inflammation in the joints and relieve pain.
 In some cases, the provider may recommend a series of steroid injections to relieve pain.
 The steroid can be injected directly into the inflamed joint or in the soft tissue near the joint.
 You may be given a local anesthetic to reduce any discomfort and most patients find the pain will subside a short period after the steroid injection.